vocabfrenzy/vocabweb/DEPLOYMENT.md

 This guide will help you deploy your Vocab Frenzy Fr website to GitHub Pages.

+## Important: Repository Setup

+Your website is configured to be deployed at: `https://vocabfrenzy.github.io/vocabweb`

+Make sure to:
+- Create a repository named `vocabweb` under the `vocabfrenzy` GitHub organization/account
+- Or update the base path in App.tsx if using a different repository name

 ## Quick Start

 1. **Push to GitHub Repository**